JamesHageman/2015-react-stack/README.md

 ### Styling

 This project does NOT use CSS.
 Since the whole UI is composed of small reusable components, each component contains its own styles in javascript.
 I recommend reading [this](https://speakerdeck.com/vjeux/react-css-in-js) slideshow on writing CSS in JS.
 While it may seem counter-intuitive, going this route prevents problems with global css selectors and allows us to use variables, composition, and all the power of a full programming language.
 Read the overview of [Radium](http://projects.formidablelabs.com/radium/) to see how styles are implemented in this project.
 [Box.js](app/components/ui/Box.js) is an example of a resusable component with encapsulated styles.

+I also recommend you become familiar with the [FlexBox](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes) standard.
+It is supported in all modern browsers, just not in ie 9 or lower.

 ### Structure